 Not explained is why Venus disappeared, since it would not set until around 6:30-6:40 p.m, unless some cloud cover came in that was not noticed or properly reported.

-One witness at the radar station said the objects did not move in front of or behind any cloud formations during his 4 minute sighting, but in the 4602d's sloppy reporting we can't tell if that means there were cloud formations in the sky but Lt Anderson didn't think the objects were near them.
+One witness at the radar station said the objects did not move in front of or behind any cloud formations during his 4 minute sighting, but in the 4602d's sloppy reporting we can't tell if that means there were cloud formations in the sky but Lieutenant Anderson didn't think the objects were near them.

-No explanation why radar station witnesses had such disparate durations ranging from 4 to 20 minutes for the same objects seen from the same location, with start times ranging from 5:20 p.m. to 5:50 p.m., which makes it seem that some witnesses first sighted the objects after they had already disappeared to other witnesses, which apparently means some of the clock times given are in error.
+No explanation why radar station witnesses had such varied durations ranging from 4 to 20 minutes for the same objects seen from the same location, with start times ranging from 5:20 p.m. to 5:50 p.m., which makes it seem that some witnesses first sighted the objects after they had already disappeared to other witnesses, which apparently means some of the clock times given are in error.

 The 4602d didn't bother to ask why.